falbav/falbav.github.io/_fun/code-chicha.md

 > feliz sere, (happy i will be) <br/>

 I'm going to make this analysis comparing the classics (the 70's era) versus the modern renaissance (the 2010s era).
-Old song seem to have the most number of words compared to the new era songs.
+Old songs seem to have the most number of words compared to the new era songs.
 This might be because a lot of modern songs are covers and they only used extracts of old songs.

 <br/><img src='/images/WordCount.png'>

 Overall, the most common words used in the songs are "everything, want, life, alone, when, love, always, people, heart, never, sky, sweetheart".
-I took several hours of constanly listening to these songs and I'm not surprised by these results.
+I took several hours of constanly listening to the playlist and I'm not surprised by these results.
 The overall feeling transmited into this lyrics reflect the migrant sentiment: hope and love.
 Most the songs are stories about leaving your hometown, missing your lover, hoping for a better future and adapting to the city culture.

 <br/><img src='/images/LexicalDiversity.png'>